 Our work is related to research on optimal delegation.
 The delegation literature begins with Holmstrom (1977), who considered a setting in which a principal faces a privately informed and biased agent and in which contingent transfers are infeasible.
 The principal then selects a set of permissible actions from the real line, and the agent selects his preferred action from that set after privately observing the state of nature.6 A key goal in this literature has been to identify general conditions under which the principal optimally defines the permissible set as an interval.
 Alonso and Matouschek (2008) consider a setting with quadratic utility functions and provide necessary and sufficient conditions for interval delegation to be optimal.
-Extending the Lagrangian techniques of Amador et al. (2006), Amador and Bagwell (2013a) consider a general representation of the delegation problem and establish necessary and sufficient conditions for interval delegation.
+Extending the Lagrangian techniques of Amador et al. (2006), Amador and Bagwell (2013b) consider a general representation of the delegation problem and establish necessary and sufficient conditions for the optimality of interval delegation.
 Our analysis here builds on the Lagrangian methods used by Amador and Bagwell.
-A novel feature of the current paper is that the analysis is extended to include an expost participation constraint.7 We expect our methods will facilitate the application of optimal delegation theory to other settings in which participation constraints play an important role.
+A novel feature of the current paper is that the analysis is extended to include an expost participation constraint.7